Varieties of ordered algebras as categories: Introduction

 (1) reflexive coequalizers and kernel pairs, and

 (2) an abstractly finite, effectively projective strong generator $G$.

 Effective projectivity means that the hom-functor of $G$ preserves reflexive coequalizers -- we recall this in Section~2.
+Abstract finiteness is a condition much weaker than finite generation (see Example \ref{E:abstract}).
 We have also presented another characterization: varieties are precisely the free completions of duals of Lawvere theories under sifted colimits \cite{AR}.

 The aim of our paper is to present a categorical characterization of varieties of ordered algebras.
 These are classes of ordered $\Sigma$-algebras (for finitary signatures $\Sigma$) that are specified by inequations between terms.
 Example: ordered monoids, or ordered monoids whose neutral element is the least one.
-Bloom \cite{B1} introduced these varieties for not necessarily finitary signatures.
-Our characterization of categories equivalent to varieties of ordered algebra turns out to be analogous to the three characterizations above, but we have to work in the realm of \textit{ categories enriched over} $\Pos$, the (cartesian closed) category of posets and monotone maps.
-That is, a category is equipped with a partial order on every hom-set, and composition is monotone.
+Our characterization of categories equivalent to varieties of ordered algebra turns out to be analogous to the conditions (1) and (2) above, but we have to work in the realm of \textit{ categories enriched over} $\Pos$, the (cartesian closed) category of posets and monotone maps.
+That is, a category is always equipped with a partial order on every hom-set, and composition is monotone.
 The concepts used by Lawvere need to be modified accordingly.
 Whereas in ordinary category one works with regular epimorphisms (coequalizers of parallel pairs) we work with \textit{subregular epimorphisms} $e\colon X\to Y$ which are the coinserters of parallel pairs (i.e. there exist $u_0$, $u_1\colon U\to X$ such that $e$ is universal w.r.t. $e u_0\leq e u_1$).
 This leads to a modification of effective projectivity: we call $G$ subeffective projective if its hom-functor into $\Pos$ preserves reflexive coinserters.
 Our main result characterizes varieties of ordered algebras via strong generators that are abstractly finite subeffective projectives.

 Power introduced discrete Lawvere theories \cite{P} that, for categories enriched over $\Pos$, we recall in Section~5.
-Varieties of ordered algebras are precisely the enriched models of discrete Lawvere theories \cite{LR}.
-From this we derive that they are precisely the free completions of duals of discrete Lawvere theories under (enriched) sifted colimits.
+We prove that varieties of ordered algebras are precisely the enriched models of discrete Lawvere theories.
+From this Kurz and Velebil \cite{KV} derived that they are precisely the free completions of duals of discrete Lawvere theories under (enriched) sifted colimits; we present a simplified proof in Section~5.